 - The same abstract cannot be submitted by different delegates.

-- Abstracts are also invited on 'Molecular Bioscience Education'.
-These should preferably contain educational research design. but innovation reports and original contributions to current topics in education are also welcome.
+- Abstracts are also invited on 'Molecular life sciences education'.
+These should preferably report research findings on aspects of teaching/learning, but other original contributions to current topics in education and career development are also welcome.

-- Each registrant can submit only one education abstract for evaluation, but (new for FEBS 2021) may submit both a research and an education abstract from the same registration.
+- Each registrant can submit only one education abstract for evaluation, but may submit both a research and an education abstract from the same registration.

 - Other general points stated for research abstracts also apply to education abstracts.